 Note.
 VER = Vocal Emotion Recognition performance. p-values were adjusted for multiple comparisons using the Benjamini-Hochberg correction (Benjamini & Hochberg, 1995)

 In contrast, we found no links between vocal emotion recognition performance and self-rated musicality, as measured by the Gold-MSI (all correlations ≤ 0.21, ps ≥ .051, both with and without correction for formal musical education, details on Tables S11 and S12 on OSF).
 Thus, for amateurs, we could not replicate the link with self-rated musical sophistication, perception and singing abilities, which we observed in our previous sample of professional musicians and non-musicians.
-Therefore, we found evidence for our hypotheses H3 and H4, but not for the hypotheses H5 – H7.
+Therefore, we found evidence for our hypotheses H3 and H4, but not for hypotheses H5 – H7.

 Part III: Comparison of professionals, amateurs and non-musicians

-In the third part, we compared amateur musicians to both professional musicians as well as non-musicians.
-In principle, we predicted that amateurs and professional musicians would be comparable regarding vocal emotion perception.
+In the third part, we compared amateur musicians to both professional musicians and non-musicians.
+We predicted that amateurs and professional musicians would be comparable regarding vocal emotion perception.
 However, as the evidence reviewed above showed that amateurs can differ from professionals in cognitive abilities which could be linked to emotional sensitivity, we also considered the option that amateurs could be more proficient at making emotional inferences than professionals.
 Compared to our group of non-musicians, we assumed that amateurs would outperform them when emotions were expressed via full emotion cues and F0 cues only, but not timbre, because this is exactly the pattern we observed for the comparison of professional musicians and non-musicians in Nussbaum et al. (2024).

 Hypotheses